jhspetersson/fselect/README.md

     fselect path from /home/user where created = 2017-05-01
-    fselect path from /home/user where modified = today fselect path from /home/user where accessed = yesterday
+    fselect path from /home/user where modified = today fselect path from /home/user where accessed = yesterday fselect path from /home/user where modified = 'apr 1' fselect path from /home/user where modified = 'last fri'

-Be more specific to match all files created at 3PM:
+Be more specific to match all files created at interval between 3PM and 4PM:

     fselect path from /home/user where created = '2017-05-01 15'